juankno/Calculadora/README.md

 *(If you need more information about react native [You can see the documentation](https://reactnative.dev/))*

-Your app with react native and typescipt is now up and running!
+Your app with react native and typescript is now up and running!

 ## Licence